 Custom Design:USA Custom Built Guitars Product Code: MNKCGFGB Worldwide Shipping: $ 115 Availability: In Stock Condition: New

 How to Order Custom Guitar:THIS IS A PRE-BUILD PRICING.
 You will receive the custom guitar exactly as pictured.
 Please make sure to choose the required options marked with the RED ( * ) asterisks and it will compute automatically the options you choose.
 We also offer Optional Upgrades but they are not required.
 And then once you hit on Buy Now button, go to the top most portion of the website and you can see a cart image logo and click on that then you can see VIEW CART and CHECKOUT to determine the total cost of the guitar including the shipping and the discount.

 Avail our Free Upgrade to Authorized Wilkinson Pickups and Authorized Wilkinson / Grover Machine Heads

 You will receive the guitar exactly as pictured in the website including the headstock logo name unless otherwise you will customize the headstock logo with your initials or first/last name or band name.
 If you prefer to personalize the headstock logo, indicate in the Customization Requirements field.

-The Top Guitars bodies, necks and fingerboards are all handcrafted from premium tone woods, electronics and hardware are imported from Japan and South Korea.
+The Top Guitars bodies, necks and fingerboards are all handcrafted from premium tone woods, electronics and hardware are imported from Japan, USA, Germany and South Korea.
 We use Authorized Wilkinson Parts, Electronics and Hardware.

 We'll study your custom guitar's specs, offer our expert advice, and get your written approval before starting your custom build.